kubernetes/website/content/en/docs/reference/kubectl/docker-cli-to-kubectl.md

 <!-- body -->
 ## docker run

-To run an nginx Pod and expose the Pod, see [kubectl run](/docs/reference/generated/kubectl/kubectl-commands/#run).
+To run an nginx Deployment and expose the Deployment, see [kubectl create deployment](/docs/reference/generated/kubectl/kubectl-commands#-em-deployment-em-).

 docker: